 Assessing Financial Risk using Value-At-Risk (VaR) from the perspective of a third world economy, Zimbabwe’s Forex Market

-• Thabani Ndlovu University of the Free State
+• Thabani Ndlovu Department of Mathematical Statistics and Actuarial Science University of the Free State, South Africa

 Keywords: Value at Risk, GARCH Model, Financial Risk, Back testing